By Madhulika Dash

 There is something absolutely mesmerising about the heady sweet aroma of a toasting bread and then watching a blob of butter slowly melting into the honeycombs of the toast.
 It is Food Porn at the best to say the least.

 That added to the outrageously delicious taste of a Malai Toast – buttered toast to the world – may be the single most factor that defines why this 18 th century innovation can make even an adult go weak in the pants.
 C’mon, it is the pillow-like sweet fresh cream on a warm toast we are talking about.
+In fact, for the 90s butterhead crazies, it was the only treat that could brighten up any moment.
+Malai Toast, which many believe breath first in the bylanes of the Chai gully in Colonial Calcutta (now Kolkata), is to every Indian what snow peaked merengue toast is to an Italian.
+(Yup, it was the toast that led to the creation of Tiramisu).

 But where, when and how did the timeless love affair begin?
 While breads as we know them today were introduced by the Portuguese along with our other favourite potatoes; it wasn’t till the British rule that Indians learnt the art of enjoying sliced bread (twice thicker than the slice versions of today) slathered with butter – in our case cream.
 In fact, it was designed by the local vendors who took shop around office complexes to make the tea time equally fun for the working Indians.
 It was in erstwhile Calcutta that the art of one turn bread twice toasted and slathered with sweetened cream became popular.
 For Mumbai, of course the bun maska, which began as clotted cream before moving on to white butter and then Amul, started the whole affair of the buttered toast.